-The paper provides opportunities for students to read and respond to representations of current issues through texts that present themes and topics that are familiar, insightful and informative.
-The thrust is on preparing students to effectively communicate by applying reflective thinking practices.
-Students will have an opportunity to improve their vocabulary related to immediate environment, practice speaking skills by discussing about issues based on reading texts, read texts that include everyday problems that provide opportunities to develop problem solving skills in cooperative learning situations, develop writing skills through writing paragraphs and letters based on prompts, of a poem, email and letters and composition of dialogues/paragraphs.
+- The paper provides opportunities for students to read and respond to representations of current issues through texts that present themes and topics that are familiar, insightful and informative. - In this paper students will have an opportunity to improve their vocabulary related to immediate environment, practice speaking skills by discussing about issues based on reading texts, read texts that include everyday problems that provide opportunities to develop problem solving skills in cooperative learning situations, develop writing skills through writing essay, substance of a poem, letters and composition of dialogues. - To Provide an opportunity for the students to participate in debate on the topics related to Environmental issues and Discrimination in Society.